MuntashirAkon/libadb-android/README.md

 Then, you can simply connect to ADB by invoking `AdbConnectionManager.getInstance().connect(host, port)`.

 ### Wireless Debugging
-Internally, ADB over TCP and Wireless Debugging are very similar except Wireless Debugging require an extra step of _pairing_ the device.
+Internally, ADB over TCP and Wireless Debugging are very similar except Wireless Debugging requires an extra step of _pairing_ the device.
 In order to pair a new device, you can simply invoke `AdbConnectionManager.getInstance().pair(host, port, pairingCode)`.
 After the pairing, you can connect to ADB via the usual `connect()` methods without any additional steps.

-In addition, it is necessary to bypass hidden API restrictions until the Concrypt issue has been fixed.
+In addition, it is necessary to bypass the hidden API restrictions until the Conscrypt issue has been fixed.
 To do that, add the following dependency:
 ```
 implementation 'org.lsposed.hiddenapibypass:hiddenapibypass:2.0'
 ```
 Next, extend `android.os.Application` and add it in the manifest.
-In the extended class add the following:
+In the extended class, add the following:
 ```java
     @Override
     protected void attachBaseContext(Context base) {